 Some retailers will want you to have a degree in a relevant discipline, such as computer science or engineering, but many will accept applications from candidates of all degree backgrounds.
 Tesco, Morrisons and John Lewis, for example, accept candidates with any degree subject.
 However, even if employers don’t specify a degree subject, it is likely that they will specify a degree classification.
 Tesco, Morrisons and John Lewis, for instance, ask that candidates have a 2.1 or above.

 Skills needed for retail technology roles

-- An element of natural creativity (particularly useful for those interested in website or app design)
+- a level of creativity (particularly useful for those interested in website or app design)

 Retail ecommerce, IT and technology: graduate schemes

 The focus of graduate schemes in retail technology will vary across employers: